DahVincis/AudioPilot/README.md

 - **dB Value Processing**: Converts mixer data points to decibel values.
 - **Dynamic EQ Control**: Adjusts EQ parameters based on RTA data and pre-set profiles for different vocal types.
 - **Visualization**: Plots real-time frequency response histograms using PyQtGraph.
+- **PyQt6 GUI**: Modern and user-friendly interface for managing mixers and visualizing audio data.
+- **OSC Handlers**: Robust handling of OSC messages for seamless communication with mixers.

 ## Usage

-1. Run `AudioPilot.py` to begin the mixer discovery process.
+1. Run `main.py` to begin the mixer discovery process.
 2. Select a discovered mixer to interact with.
 3. Choose the vocal type that corresponds to your scenario.
 4. Observe the real-time frequency response in the visualization window.
+5. Use the provided GUI to interact with mixer settings and visualize audio data.

 For advanced usage, refer to the detailed comments within the code.